okfde/froide/README.md

 [![Froide CI](https://github.com/okfde/froide/workflows/Froide%20CI/badge.svg)](https://github.com/okfde/froide/actions?query=workflow%3A%22Froide+CI%22) [![Coverage Status](https://coveralls.io/repos/github/okfde/froide/badge.svg?branch=main)](https://coveralls.io/r/okfde/froide?branch=main)

-Froide is a Freedom Of Information Portal using Django 3.0.
-It supports Python 3.8.
+Froide is a Freedom Of Information Portal using Django 3.1 on Python 3.8+.

 It is used by the German and the Austrian FOI site, but it is fully internationalized and written in English.